dfriend21/quadtree/README.md

 ## Example

-A quadtree object is created from a ‘raster’ object:
+A quadtree object is created from a raster or matrix:

 ``` r
 library(quadtree)